How to Publish App on App Store

 Yes.
 Xcode, the required tool for building and archiving iOS apps, only runs on macOS.
 You must have a Mac computer to compile and submit your app.

-Can I update my app after it’s published?
+Can I update my app after its published?

 Yes.
 You can release updates at any time by creating a new build in Xcode, incrementing the build number, and uploading it via App Store Connect.
 Updates go through the same review process but are typically faster if no major changes are made.